 Where to Park at Land’s End

-You’ll find two free parking lots located next to and across from Lands’ End Gift Shop.
+You’ll find two free parking lots next to and across from Lands’ End Gift Shop.

-Plus, it’s worth noting that portable restrooms are located in the first parking lot next to the gift shop.
+Plus, it’s worth noting that if nature calls, you can use the portable restrooms in the first parking lot next to the gift shop.

 Exploring Land’s End